yongzhihuang/FluxZ-YARSK/README.md

 Here's a tldr; of a sample Flux flow:

-1. Component triggers an event, calls `AppActions.myEventNameHere(myPayloadVariable`);
+1. A user triggers an action on a view.

-2. `AppAction` has function to handle `myEventNameHere(myPayloadVariable)`, in it calls `AppDispatcher.handleViewAction` and passing in the action type(Which is one of the predefined AppConstants) and the payload `myPayloadVariable`
+2. The view passes this action to an App Action listener/handler (actions/AppAction.js).

-3. `AppDispatcher` has defined a function `handleViewAction` that takes an action, and calls `this.dispatch` and passing the action along
+3. App Action calls the dispatcher with information about Action Type along with any necessary data.

-4. In `AppStore`, dispatcher registers the payload, and performs switch-case on the `AppConstant (event type)` and calls the necessary function as needed to perform the action.
-Emitting an event as needed to tell the app what's going on
+4. App store checks the message dispatched to it, performs actions needed with that data, then emits an event to any view listening to the event.
+The view is finally updated.